menandmice/ansible-module/ansible/src/README.md

 [ ] Support generically available Ansible version and
     support newer than 2.7
     - TonK: Support Ansible 2.[789] with Python[23]
-    - TonK: Create a Molecule test set (lot of work, takes long, not easy, so expensive)
+    - TonK: Create a Molecule test set
+      (lot of work, takes long, not easy, so expensive, currently out of scope)

 ## DNS

-[ ] Get/Set properties for DNS and IPAM
+[X] Get/Set properties for DNS and IPAM
-    - Can be set, plugin is under way for getting it [X] Create a DNS Resource record in Men&Mice
+[X] Create a DNS Resource record in Men&Mice
 [X] Modify a DNS Resource record in Men&Mice
 [X] Set hostname for IP address in Men&Mice